nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-composite-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is a simple Portal App that uses other Portal Apps (which are registered to the [Mashroom Portal](../mashroom-portal)) as building blocks.
+This is a simple Microfrontend that uses other Microfrontends (which are registered to the [Mashroom Portal](../mashroom-portal)) as building blocks.
 We call this a **Composite App*, and it could again be a building block for other Composite Apps.

-The Portal App itself is written in React but uses other ones implemented with Vue.js, Angular and Svelte to build a dialog.
+The Microfrontend itself is written in React but uses other ones implemented with Vue.js, Angular and Svelte to build a dialog.
 It is capable of server-side rendering, which includes the *embedded* Apps.

 ## Usage